View related sites

 For information on the ALTE audit system see Saville, N (2010) Auditing the quality profile: from code of practice to standards, Research Notes 39, 24–28 (PDF 718kb)

 The draft Manual for Relating Language Examinations to the CEFR advocates the use of external empirical validation as part of its procedures for exam–CEFR alignment.
-Cambridge English Language Assessment conducted a major external validation project in 1998–2000 using the ALTE Can Do scales (Jones 2000, 2001, 2002).
+Cambridge Assessment English conducted a major external validation project in 1998–2000 using the ALTE Can Do scales (Jones 2000, 2001, 2002).
 The research project provided a strong empirical link between test performance and perceived real-world language skills, as well as between the Cambridge English exam levels and the CEFR scales.

 The current system of Cambridge English exam levels has developed over nearly a century, starting in 1913 with the most advanced level, Cambridge English: Proficiency, now associated with CEFR Level C2.
 The system evolved as the need for new exam levels was recognised – that is, in response to the needs of particular groups of learners.
 Up to the 1990s the exams were designed, developed and administered without much support from statistics.
 Item writers, teachers and publishers shared an understanding of the levels, rooted in their understanding of the learners, and the system worked well for practical purposes.